ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 But for almost all standard FreeBSD setups, Clang should already be ready to use.

-Let’s write the classic “Hello, World!” program in C. This will verify that your compiler and terminal are working correctly.
+Let's write the classic "Hello, World!" program in C. This will verify that your compiler and terminal are working correctly.

 Open a text editor like `ee`, `vi`, or `nano`, and create a file called `hello.c`: